pascalmcme/pands-project-2021/README.md

-For the statistical test I need to be able to seperate the data by class.
+For the statistical tests I seperate the data by class.
 Using pandas' "loc[]" function I can specify the data to select based on a column and condition. loc[] takes label values, for example a row or column name, and boolean arrays.
 I use these features to select the groups which are the same class.
-Seperating the data helps in future testing as it makes it easier to refer a particular data.
+Seperating the data helps in future testing as it makes it easier to refer to the correct data.

 # Statistical Tests